 South Africa is a beautiful country.
 I was there when it grabbed global attention in 2010 during the world cup.
-Until recently, however, the Zakumi and the sound of the Vuvuzela were the experience I could easily recall.
+Until recently, however, the Zakumi and the sound of the Vuvuzelar were the experience I could easily recall.
 No doubt, the football distracted me from taking in the beautiful scenery and touristy places in the county.
 However, my recent trip to Cape Town rejigged my memory, with more colourful and lasting details.

-Table Mountain is the city’s leading attraction and arguably its signature.
+The Table Mountain is the city’s leading attraction and arguably its signature.
 It is a flat-topped mountain overlooking the city.
 It is the first place most tourists in the city want to visit, with many either hiking or using the cableway to the top.
 The mountain is part of the Table Mountain National Park.
 What strikes many first time visitors in the city is the way the mountain bumps up in an urban setting against the ocean current; where else will one find such?

 By the beaches are bars where you could sit, enjoy some nice drink and watch the sun go down.
 When I decided to step outside to some immediate border area of Cape Town, I visited the Boulders Beach where about 3,000 adorable penguins call their home.
 Watching the birds play along the shores of the clear blue sea is quite enticing.